 - intervening in cases to support Romani litigants;

 - taking cases in our own name (on our own or with named Romani litigants) as a Roma-led organisation.

 We bring cases to the European Court of Human Rights and ask to intervene in cases already pending there.
 We want the European Court to recognise the existence and scope of antigypsyism and to push State officials and courts across Europe to respect Romani people’s equality and dignity.

-The ERRC is active in both domestic and international litigation.
-The ERRC supports local lawyers in domestic legal proceedings both professionally and financially.
-When domestic remedies are exhausted, the ERRC prepares legal submissions to international tribunals, including the European Court of Human Rights, the European Committee of Social Rights and UN treaty bodies.
+We are active in both domestic and international litigation.
+We supports local lawyers in domestic legal proceedings both professionally and financially.
+When domestic remedies are exhausted, we prepare legal submissions to international tribunals, including the European Court of Human Rights (click on the link above), the European Committee of Social Rights and UN treaty bodies.